tonton81/CANquitto/README.md

 # CANquitto

   CANquitto is a new canbus protocol library designed for teensy 3.x series MCUs.
 Currently in development stage, it has adopted quite a few features.
-This library takes advantage of IFCT and Circular_Buffer library when dealing with payload re-assembly.
+This library takes advantage of IFCT and Circular_Buffer libraries when dealing with payload re-assembly.

   Forum: https://forum.pjrc.com/threads/53776-CANquitto